GoogleContainerTools/skaffold/docs/content/en/docs/workflows/ci-cd.md

 Skaffold separates rendering and deployment, using the `skaffold render` and `skaffold apply` commands.

 `skaffold render` builds all application images from your artifacts, templates the newly-generated image tags into your Kubernetes manifests (based on your project's deployment configuration), and then prints out the final hydrated manifests to a file or your terminal.
-This allows you to capture the full, declarative state of your application in configuration rather than actually applying changes to your cluster, and use this configuration in a GitOps pipeline by committing it to a separate Git repository.
+This allows you to capture the full, declarative state of your application in configuration rather than actually applying changes to your cluster.

 `skaffold apply` consumes one or more fully-hydrated Kubernetes manifests, and then sends the results directly to the Kubernetes control plane via `kubectl` to create resources on the target cluster.
 After creating the resources on your cluster, `skaffold apply` uses Skaffold's built-in health checking to monitor the created resources for readiness.
 See [resource health checks]({{<relref "/docs/workflows/ci-cd#waiting-for-skaffold-deployments-using-healthcheck">}}) for more information on how Skaffold's resource health checking works.